google/go-containerregistry/cmd/ko/README.md

 commands.
 It is exposed purely out of convenience for cleaning up resources created through `ko apply`.

-`ko` also has a command that only builds and publishes images:

 ## Configuration via `.ko.yaml`

 While `ko` aims to have zero configuration, there are certain scenarios where